Homology of ternary algebras yielding invariants of knots and knotted surfaces: Abstract

 \section{Abstract}

-We define homology of ternary algebras satisfying axioms derived from particle scattering.
-Its construction involves three presimplicial modules.
-Adding some simple axioms to the algebras under consideration leads to the degenerate subcomplexes and gives homological invariants of Reidemeister and Roseman moves.
+We define homology of ternary algebras satisfying axioms derived from particle scattering or, equivalently, from the third Reidemeister move.
+We show that ternary quasigroups satisfying these axioms appear naturally in invariants of Reidemeister, Yoshikawa, and Roseman moves.
+Our homology has a degenerate subcomplex.
+The normalized homology yields invariants of knots and knotted surfaces.